vuejs/apollo/packages/docs/guide/why-apollo.md

 - You want real-time updates through subscriptions, `@defer`, or `@stream`.
 - You value TypeScript correctness throughout the stack.

+If your backend speaks REST rather than GraphQL, [rstore](https://rstore.dev/) covers much of the same ground for Vue and Nuxt.

-For simple REST APIs or apps that do little caching, lighter alternatives exist.
+For apps that do little caching, something lighter still may be enough.
 For GraphQL apps with non-trivial caching needs, Apollo Client is the most complete option.